Cookies

 The interest in the first phase in 2020 was enormous: 1,000 women aged between 18 and 55 applied.
 90 were selected in Brazil, while 10 participated in Mozambique.
 All course modules were held online as a result of the coronavirus pandemic.
 The advantage was that the women were able to fit their seminars into their everyday routines as it suited them best.
 They acquired skills in data processing, e-commerce, cloud computing and SAP.
 Certificates were awarded to everyone who successfully completed the course.

-Jobs in the IT sector often do not require staff to be at a specific location, allowing work to continue even during the pandemic, which is a huge benefit for course graduates.
+sector often do not require staff to be at a specific location, allowing work to continue even during the pandemic, which is a huge benefit for course graduates.
 Marina Bueno is convinced of the value of her training.
 ‘It provided me with an ideal bridge to my internship, which offers me good prospects.’
 Although for a time she had to manage her university degree parallel to the course and the internship, she feels that it was well worthwhile.

 To open up good prospects like these for even more women, the training course is to be continued and expanded.
 It will remain part of the services offered by the German-Brazilian Chamber of Commerce and Industry in São Paulo.
 The documents have already been translated from Portuguese to Spanish.
 In future, women in Peru and Argentina will also be able to go digital.
 And the Delegation of German Industry and Commerce in Nigeria has also expressed an interest.